Cyfrin/Updraft/courses/full-stack/3-ts-tsender-ui/14-challenge/+page.md

-## Enhancing Your T-Sender App: Implementation Challenges
+## Enhancing Your dApps App: Implementation Challenges

-At this stage, you should have a foundational T-Sender web application.
+At this stage, you should have a foundational dApps web application.
 It can accept a token contract address, lists of recipient addresses and corresponding amounts (in wei), and initiate the token transfer process via a smart contract using MetaMask when you click the "Send Tokens" button.

 While functional, this version lacks the polish expected of a user-friendly application.
 The user experience can feel clunky, especially during asynchronous operations or if the user accidentally refreshes the page.

-This lesson presents a series of challenges designed to significantly improve the T-Sender application's usability and provide valuable learning experiences in frontend web3 development.
+This lesson presents a series of challenges designed to significantly improve the dApps application's usability and provide valuable learning experiences in frontend web3 development.
 We won't walk through the implementation step-by-step; instead, the goal is for you to tackle these enhancements yourself, utilizing the hints and concepts provided.

 **Challenge 1: Implement Loading/Pending Indicators**